vercel/vercel/examples/dojo/README.md

 # Dojo Example

-This directory is a brief example of a [Dojo](https://dojo.io) site that can be deployed with Vercel and zero configuration.
+This directory is a brief example of a [Dojo](https://dojo.io) site that can be deployed to Vercel with zero configuration.

 ## Deploy Your Own